recommendsmart/opigno/modules/contrib/collection/modules/collection_pathauto/README.md

 Then the resulting pattern for the `post` node would be `my-blog/post/[node:title]`.

 When modifying the pathauto pattern, this module fires a new alter hook to allow further modification of the already modified pattern.
 See collection_pathauto.api.php.

+Additionally, if an item is removed from a collection, or is no longer `canonical`, then the alias for the collected entity will be re-generated.